alem-01/alem_public/subjects/flutter_piscine/quizApp/README.md

 </center>

 ### **Bonus**
-Add timer to question, so user can have fixed time to answer a question
+Add a timer to each question, so the user must answer a question in a fixed time